US to reevaluate review of Alaska petroleum reserve

 The announced review is in line with Biden’s directive “to review and address agency regulations and programs that conflict with this Administration’s climate priorities,” the statement says.

-The plan, which the Bureau of Land Management said was signed by then-Interior Secretary David Bernhardt on Dec.
-31, made about 18.6 million of the reserve’s roughly 23 million acres available for oil and gas leasing.
-The land agency, in announcing the decision, said it contained “important safeguards for wildlife and sensitive resources, while allowing for responsible oil and gas leasing.”
+On Dec.
+31, then-Interior Secretary David Bernhardt finalized a decision that made about 18.6 million of the reserve’s roughly 23 million acres available for oil and gas leasing, according to the Bureau of Land Management.
+The land agency, in announcing the decision, said the plan contained “important safeguards for wildlife and sensitive resources, while allowing for responsible oil and gas leasing.”

-Suzanne Bostrom, an attorney with Trustees for Alaska who is representing some of the groups in the litigation, said Wednesday that she saw as encouraging the department’s intent to review the plans.
+Suzanne Bostrom, an attorney with Trustees for Alaska who is representing some of the groups in the litigation, said Wednesday that she saw as encouraging the department’s intent to review the Trump-era plans.

 Conservationists, among other things, have cited concerns with possible impacts from development on the Teshekpuk Lake Special Area, which they’ve described as a productive wetlands complex and caribou calving area.